jaydeep-shelake/ReactGoogleDriveClone/README.md

 ## ⚙️ Detailed Functionality
 * Users have to authenticate themselves by Google OAuth2.0
 * Login Users can Read,Creat,Stared and Delete there files
-* Users can remove files from starts and add them any time
+* Users can remove files from stared and add them any time
 * User can view their profile
 * User can copy the link of file as well
 * User can logout any time from the app